 The PSAT/NMSQT is also used by 19 other scholarship providers to identify potential scholarship recipients.
 If you said “yes” to the free Student Search Service® when you took the test, you can help those partners find you.
 These scholarship partners, like the Jack Kent Cooke Foundation and Hispanic Scholarship Fund, offer over $300 million annually in scholarships.
 If you qualify, you’ll be invited to apply for scholarships in the fall of your senior year.
 See more scholarship partner information.

 What’s Next After I Get My PSAT/NMSQT Scores?

 Share them with Official SAT Practice on Khan Academy to get a free personalized SAT practice plan based on your PSAT/NMSQT results.
 The SAT tests you on the same skills as the PSAT/NMSQT (in a way that makes sense for your grade level), so you're already preparing for it by taking the PSAT/NMSQT.
 Building your skills on Official SAT Practice will make sure you’re ready for the SAT.

 You can also check your potential for Advanced Placement® courses.
 Taking challenging courses like AP is a great way to prepare for college.
 In your score report, you’ll see a list of AP courses you may do well in based on your test scores.
 Talk to your school counselor about AP courses available at your school and if they may be a good fit for you.

-If you’re already thinking ahead to what you want to do in the future, access Roadmap to Careers through your score report.
+If you’re already thinking ahead to what you want to do in the future, access Career Finder through your score report.
 Answer a few questions about your passions and interests, then start exploring videos and stories from professionals in careers that may be right for you.
 You will even find suggestions for what to do now to start exploring a career you've been thinking about.